 I’m not a conspiracy theorist, but it seems unwise to hand over the control of private pensions to a government deeply in debt.
 The fact that the European central bank just confiscated hundreds of millions of dollars of privately held assets in Cyprus to offset bad debt, should be a sign that international monetary policy is changing.

-I suspect that the purchase of millions of rounds of ammunition by Department of Homeland Security, the Social Security administration and other non-military federal agencies is a clue to their strategy.
+I suspect that the purchase of millions of rounds of ammunition by the Department of Homeland Security, the Social Security Administration and other non-military federal agencies is a clue to their strategy.
 Why would the government feel there was a need to arm non-military departments unless they were expecting trouble?

 And if they’re expecting trouble, why kind of trouble do they expect?

 When the government can no longer pay its financial obligations – things are going to get ugly.